 Hold the CPU with your thumb and index fingers.
-Align the CPU pin one marking (triangle) with the pin one corner of the CPU socket (or you may align the CPU notches with the socket alignment keys) and gently insert the CPU into position.
+Align the CPU pin one mark (triangle) with the triangle mark on metal socket frame and carefully insert the CPU into the socket vertically.

-Finally, secure the lever under its retention tab to complete the installation of the CPU.
+Finally, secure lever A under its retention tab to complete the installation of the CPU.
+Then carefully remove the plastic cover.
+Save it properly and always replace it when the CPU is not installed.